SoftCake-Dev/pdf-module/README.md

 # PDF module

-This module allows you to create PDF design templates using more suitable XML syntax and load them directly from code.
-From code, you are able to access every single element by specific id to set a data to your PDF template.
+This module allows you to create PDF design templates using more suitable XML syntax and load them directly into a code.
+From code, you are able to access every single element by a specific id to set your data to your PDF template.

 ## TODOs
 - [x] Static page with fix positioning